What is a Psychotherapist vs. Psychologist? - Mental Health Blog - Empathy Health Clinic Orlando FL

 A psychotherapist is a term that encompasses professionals with a unique set of skills who are trained to treat mental health disorders through talk therapy.
 These professionals come from various educational backgrounds, including psychology, psychiatry and counseling.

-They use a range of therapeutic approaches, such as Cognitive Behavioral Therapy (CBT) and Psychodynamic Therapy, to help individuals manage and overcome mental health issues like anxiety, depression and Bipolar Disorder.
+They use a range of therapeutic approaches, such as Cognitive Behavioral Therapy (CBT) and Psychodynamic Therapy, to help individuals manage and overcome mental health issues like anxiety, depression and Bipolar Disorder-disorder-treatment/).
 They work in different settings, such as private practices, hospitals and mental health clinics.

 What is a Psychologist?